Lewisboro is known for its scenery and highly rated schools

 In South Salem, Gossett’s Farmers Market sells fresh produce every Saturday.
 The Orchard Square at Cross River shopping center, along North Salem Road, has a Green Way Market grocery store.
 More restaurants and retailers are in Ridgefield, Connecticut, 4 miles away.
 Main Street and Bailey Avenue have locally owned establishments such as Bailey’s Backyard restaurant and Books on the Common bookstore.

-Main Street has plenty of local options for residents in Lewisboro.
+Main Street has plenty of local shopping and dining options for residents in Lewisboro.

 1/2